kmwhite/kmwhite-net/src/05-operation-rebuild-part_ii.md

 * I enjoy that two months ago, I didn't know how **ANYTHING** in the car worked.
 If nothing else, this is a great learning experience.

 * Parking in a closed garage, with a recently driven engine, in 92&deg;F heat and humidity, is **HOT**. ![dead](/static/images/dead.gif) Don't do it again...

+**UPDATE (2013-06-16)**
+After letting the engine cool over night, I went and changed the plugs.
+It improved the ride by about 30%.
+It turns out that they incorrectly gapped the three plugs that were misfiring (the plugs were at 0.030").
+Smoother, but still needs some love.
+Hopefully the O<sub>2</sub> and Camshaft Positioning sensors will fix the last of it.